stephenasuncionDEV/create-typedef-app/README.md

 ## Branches

+`_ApolloGQL` (default) - branch that uses Apollo GraphQL for the handling of RPC (remote procedure call) requests.
-`_tRPC` - branch that utilizes tRPC in place of Apollo GraphQL for the handling of RPC (remote procedure call) requests.
+`_tRPC` - branch that utilizes tRPC in place of Apollo GraphQL for the handling of RPC requests.

 > Note: Read [CONTRIBUTING.md](https://github.com/stephenasuncionDEV/create-typedef-app/blob/main/CONTRIBUTING.md) before submitting a pull request.

 ## How to use

 Go to [create-typedef-app repository](https://github.com/stephenasuncionDEV/create-typedef-app), and click `Use this template`.

+> Note: If you want to use one of the branches just clone it and merge it to main locally.

 ### Configurations